 There is no ideal conversion testing method.
 If you only have a handful of elements to test, you could opt for base comparison testing and implement a sequential test on those elements that showed an increase in conversion.
 But this is not always ideal since there are some elements that could have only performed well in the presence of other elements (that were not implemented in a base comparison).
 Similarly, there are instances where a sequential test may fail to deliver the ideal results since the implementation of one element could impact the conversion of an element change that was subsequently implemented.

 An alternative method to do this is by putting each of the elements to be modified into separate buckets.
 For instance, elements related to product listings may be put into one bucket while those related to navigation (like search window or tags) can be put into another.
 Once done, you may execute base comparison for each of these buckets separately and sequentially test the implementation of those that show an improvement in conversion.
 The problem with this method is that it is extremely subjective and there is no scientific way to categorize the various implementations into buckets.

 Regardless of which option you choose from those listed above, you can be assured that the steps outlined here in this article will help your eCommerce site identify web elements that you should have and those that you must remove in order to enjoy the highest conversion rate on your store.
 That being said, it also needs to be acknowledged that user preferences evolve all the time and what works today might fail to work tomorrow.
 As a store owner, it is a good idea to constantly evaluate the various elements on your website and on those that are leaders in your industry to find new ways to increase and improve the conversion on your eCommerce site.

 Hungry for more?
-Check out our guide to choosing between a marketplace and an eCommerce platform, and these branding tips from world-renowned entrepreneurs.
+Check out our guide to choosing between a marketplace and an eCommerce platform, and this original brand voice template.
 You can read more from Anand on the Hubbion blog.